tensfa/tensfa/README.md

 We then propose and implement Tensfa, an approach to detecting and repairing crashing tensor shape faults.

 The following figure presents an overview of Tensfa.
 * Tensfa takes a machine learning method to learn from crash messages and employs decision trees in detecting tensor shape faults.
-Detection code is available [here](./detect).
+Detection code is available in the directory [detect](./detect).
 * Tensfa also provides the first automated solution to repairing the detected faults: it tracks shape properties by a customized Python debugger, analyzes their data dependences, and uses the twelve patterns to generate patches.
-Localization and repair code is available [here](./locate_repair).
+Localization and repair code is available in the directory [locate_repair](./locate_repair).
 <div align=center><img src="./approach.png" alt="overview" width=100% /></div>

 ## Dataset

-We construct SFData, a set of 146 buggy programs with crashing tensor shape faults.
+We construct SFData, a set of 146 buggy programs with crashing tensor shape faults, by taking the following steps:
+1. collecting shape-fault-related posts in StackOverflow
+2. analyzing these faults and further associating them with other supplementary information (e.g., crash messages, source code, patches and test data).
+SFData is available in the directory [SFData](./SFData).

+## Results
 Our Tensfa has been implemented and evaluated on SFData and IslamData (another dataset of tensor shape faults).
 The results clearly show the effectiveness of Tensfa.
-In particular, Tensfa achieves the state-of-the-art results: it reaches an F1-score of 96.88% in detecting the faults and repairs 80 out of 146 buggy programs in SFData, which is available [here](./SFData).
+In particular, Tensfa achieves the state-of-the-art results: it reaches an F1-score of 96.88% in detecting the faults and repairs 80 out of 146 buggy programs in SFData.